b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/Word-of-Wisdom.md

 &nbsp;

 I'm not sure what to make of the description that this revelation was given "in response to a problem."
 I think I can safely conclude that it means God didn't reveal this information because He loves us, or is looking out for our best interests.
-It also certainly appears that God didn't take initiative and tell Joseph "hey, buddy boy— listen up, I've got something important to tell you, and you've got to spread the word.
+It also certainly appears that God didn't take initiative and tell Joseph "hey, buddy boy—listen up, I've got something important to tell you, and you've got to spread the word.
 This is going to impact peoples' salvation, so they need to know before their mortal bodies pass away.
-Ready? 𝔦 𝔣𝔲𝔠𝔨𝔢𝔫 𝔥𝔞𝔱𝔢 𝔠𝔬𝔣𝔣𝔢𝔢.
-Sucks.
+Ready? 𝔦 𝔣𝔲𝔠𝔨𝔢𝔫 𝔥𝔞𝔱𝔢 𝔠𝔬𝔣𝔣𝔢𝔢. it *sucks*.
 If *anyone* shows up with coffee-breath, they go straight to the Telestial Kingdom, no questions asked.
 You, in the role of prophet, must now tell the world."

 Instead, it seems that God does not feels like something is important until it becomes a [[Russel-M-Nelson#UNLEASHED|personal]] or domestic matter of concern for the acting president of the church.